Our Best Roofing Nailers Reviews for 2020

 Hitachi NV45AB2 Roofing Nailer Review

 The Hitachi NV45AB2 fires nails of 7/8 to 1 3/4 inches in length.
 It features a generous 120 nail capacity magazine and a tool free depth drive that can help to shorten downtime.
+They also manufacture the best finish nailer on the market, the Hitachi NT65MA4.

 A steel housing with rubber protectors ensures that the inside of the nailer stays perfectly safe.
 Its lightweight gives you a real advantage in the field, allowing you to use it all day long without fatigue.